jonghwan3/BooksDiary/README.md

 ![system_architecture](https://github.com/jonghwan3/BooksDiary/assets/97586094/b2197774-16e5-4f48-884f-d99ee322a0e2)

 As we have uploaded detailed report and demo already, we will skip detailed explanations here. \
-However, I will mainly focus on how to configure environments on AWS and how to run our service here.
+However, I will mainly focus on how to configure environments on AWS and how my repository is structured.

-# Configuration and Running our service
+# Configuration

 This guide will explain steps to configure AWS environment.